AxlPena/DDR_A3_SCORE_OCR/README.md

 4. Select desired video to scan from within the popup window.

+6. Select whether you will be scanning A3 or Grand Prix gameplay

-4. Enter your player name and enjoy the data capture.
+5. Enter your player name and enjoy the data capture.

-5. Your data is saved in _Scores.csv_.
+6. Your data is saved in _Scores.csv_.

 ## How to script with a Screenshot: